collective/collective.anotherdynamicgroupsplugin/collective/anotherdynamicgroupsplugin/README.txt

 the request.
 Each adapter will provide a sequence of groups which the principal is a member of.
 It's similar to `borg.localrole`_ but for groups.

-This plugin is also a "groups introspection plugin".
+The provided plugin is also a "groups introspection plugin".
 It means the "virtual" groups created are shown in the Plone management UI for groups.
 Actually, if we don't do that the ``@@usergroup-userprefs`` view breaks.

 Installation